sroccaserra/renoise-8-bit-sample-loader/README.md

 ## TODO

-There is still a long way to go to load an IFF file:
+There is still a little work to do to load an IFF file:

 ```
 - [X] Learn how to script Renoise for dummies